 If Ksp < Q’, the solution is momentarily supersaturated.
 Therefore, precipitation will occur until the concentration of ions reaches of equilibrium.

 If Ksp = Q’, the solution is saturated with the ions but there will be no precipitation.

 What is the Solubility Product, Ksp?

-The solubility product constant, Ksp, is the product of concentration of ions at equilibrium, where each concentration of ion has an exponent equal to that of their coefficient in the balanced chemical equation.
+The solubility product constant, Ksp, is the product of the concentration of ions at equilibrium, where each concentration of ion has an exponent equal to that of their coefficient in the balanced chemical equation.

-What is Ksp and Q?
+What are Ksp and Q?

 If Q < Ksp, unsaturated solution and more solid can be dissolved.

 If Q = Ksp, saturated solution but no precipitation (system at equilibrium).

 It is the product of the concentration of ions at equilibrium with its solid ionic compound in a saturated solution.

 What does low Ksp mean?